MU Commercial Ensembles

 - Students need to have completed and passed Solfege 1 as a prerequisite.

-- Students need to have completed and passed 1 year (2 semesters) of MUSI 294 as a prerequisite (including transfers need to complete one year of commercial bands at MU).
+- Students need to have completed and passed 1 year (2 semesters) of MUSI 294 or MUSI 324 as a prerequisite (including transfers need to complete one FULL year of commercial bands at MU).

-- Demonstrated appropriate musicianship, interpersonal communication, and professionalism at a level worthy of participating in this program (see rubrics below) the year prior.
+- All students listed in the proposal must have demonstrated appropriate musicianship, interpersonal communication, and professionalism at a level worthy of participating in this program based on the rubrics provided to the classes the year prior.

 - The instructor has the right to refuse or demote a student into the ADT at any time based on any attendance, preparation, and/or behavioral issues.